top of page

 Baguettes

-Cook the beans in a pressure cooker or Insta-pot covered in the water and with the dried chili, bay leaf, garlic, rosemary, and salt.
+Cook the beans in a pressure cooker or Insta-pot covered in water and with the dried chilli, bay leaf, garlic, rosemary, and salt.
 Cook till very soft and mushy.
 Cool and reserve the beans and water.

-When cool remove the bay leaf and discard.
-Purée with the beans with the cooked dried red chili, cooked garlic, smoked paprika, cumin, roasted garlic, if using, and salt.
+When cool, remove the bay leaf and discard it.
+Purée the beans with the cooked dried red chilli, cooked garlic, smoked paprika, cumin, roasted garlic, if using, and salt.
 Add just as much bean cooking broth to make a thick and smooth dip with a clingy consistency.
-Taste and adjust salt, spice and other flavors.
-You want a dip that is bold and flavorful.
+Taste and adjust salt, spice, and other flavors.
+You want a bold and flavorful dip.

-Serve in a bowl sprinkles with some smoked paprika and a generous drizzle of olive oil.
+Serve in a bowl sprinkled with some smoked paprika and a generous drizzle of olive oil.
 Serve with crudités or breads as suggested above,